MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/manage-access-tokens.md

 [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] requires you to provide access tokens in order to acquire data from some sources and interact with posts using social profiles.
 Access tokens enable data acquisition and can be easily supplied by [adding a social profile](manage-social-profiles.md) in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] where users sign in to social media accounts.
 We recommend that multiple users add tokens to guarantee a faster data acquisition and reduce the risk of data acquisition stopping due to expired access tokens.

 > [!NOTE]
-> The data acquired through a user's token is not shared with any other [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solutions.
+> The data acquired through a user's token is exclusively available in your organization's [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solutions.

 [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] provides acquisition tokens (to acquire data on behalf of a user from a social media site) and interaction tokens (to post on behalf of a user to a social media site).
 The following table shows the tokens available tokens for social profiles.